You are using an outdated browser. Please upgrade your browser to improve your experience.

 Executive Director

-Nomita Divi oversees the implementation of a highly evolving work plan at Ending Pandemics and manages the team.
-Nomita brings expertise in stakeholder engagement, management, needs assessment, and program planning.
+Nomita Divi brings 20 year expertise in stakeholder engagement, management, needs assessment, and program planning.
+Nomita oversees the implementation of a highly evolving work plan at Ending Pandemics.
 Nomita developed a portfolio of projects while serving as Program Officer on the Ending Pandemics team at the Skoll Global Threats Fund, including network-building in South Asia, crowdsourcing epidemics intelligence for verification of outbreaks through EpiCore, and formulating creative opportunities to engage with technologists.
 Nomita spent eight years at Stanford University managing health policy programs and running a student fellowship to explore and document the ground realities that impact health seeking behavior in rural India.
 Before her time at Stanford, she worked at Massachusetts General Hospital, managing the application of a global HIV simulation model in India, South Africa, Cote d’Ivore, and the Caribbean.

 Nomita holds a Bachelor of Science in Biology from the University of Ottawa, Canada as well as a Masters of Science in Public Health from the Harvard School of Public Health.